“I thought you already solved that case!” Was that my dad whispering to me from the great beyond?

 Wine poured, I found myself in the British Newspaper Archive on Find My Past.
 I narrowed the search down to Northamptonshire in the 1820s, but it all looked like a gigantic mass of small print.

-“Search on Newham,” he said.
+“Search on Newham,” Dad said.

-My goodness, I assume Edward has died.
+My goodness.
+I assume Edward has died.
 (I can't locate a record.)
 Sam’s brother John was the oldest son.
 Did he sell the business out from under Sam and impoverish Sam’s family?
 Or did he sell his father’s belongings to give each of the three (or more?) living brothers a nestegg?
 Did Sam use his inheritance to pay for his passage to New Jersey?
 So many questions!

 As I pondered the possibilities, Jim stirred from his nap.